sushovannits/robot/README.md

 - bot is prevented from falling off

   ![](images/bot-falls-off-heading-north.png)
-- ignore any command when bot has not been intialized
+- ignore any command when bot has not been initialized

   ![](images/ignore-when-not-init.png)
 - normal navigation